MicrosoftDocs/microsoft-authentication-library-dotnet/msal-dotnet-articles/index.md

 For more details about the supported scenarios, see [Scenarios](./getting-started/scenarios.md).

-MSAL.NET supports multiple platforms, including .NET Framework, [.NET Core](https://www.microsoft.com/net/learn/get-started/windows)(including .NET 6), [MAUI](https://dotnet.microsoft.com/apps/maui), [Xamarin](https://www.xamarin.com/) Android, Xamarin iOS, and [UWP](/windows/uwp/get-started/universal-application-platform-guide).
+MSAL.NET supports multiple platforms, including .NET Framework, [.NET](https://www.microsoft.com/net/learn/get-started/windows), and [MAUI](https://dotnet.microsoft.com/apps/maui).

   > [!NOTE]
   > Not all the authentication features are available in all platforms, mostly because:
   >
-  >- Mobile platforms (Xamarin, MAUI and UWP) do not allow confidential client flows, because they are not meant to function as a backend and cannot store secrets securely.
+  >- Mobile platforms do not allow confidential client flows, because they are not meant to function as a backend and cannot store secrets securely.
   >- On public clients (mobile and desktop), the default browser and redirect URIs are different from platform to platform and broker availability varies (details [in browser usage documentation](./acquiring-tokens/using-web-browsers.md)).

   Most of the articles in this MSAL.NET reference content describe the most complete platform (.NET Framework), but, topic by topic, it occasionally calls out differences between platforms.